December 16, 2019

 Other regions are taking up vertical farming, also.
 From the report:

-Asia Pacific displayed the highest YoY growth for aeroponics, hydroponics and aquaponics over recent years and could overtake other continents in the near future.
+Asia Pacific displayed the highest year-over-year growth for aeroponics, hydroponics and aquaponics over recent years and could overtake other continents in the near future.
 Singapore, South Korea and Japan are constantly investing in these technologies due to growing land scarcity in the region.
 Australia, ASEAN countries, India and China will see a huge upheaval in vertical farming in coming years.

 In North America, the U.S. has implemented various programs to provide benefits to farmers who implement vertical farming.
 Large demand for exports within the Americas will drive the LATAM market to adopt more sustainable solutions.